sama1mansn/greenfield-docs/docs/guide/storage-provider/run-book/piece-store.md

 ### AKSK

 In `AKSK` mode, PieceStore will access object storage by using `AccessKeyID` and `AccessKeySecret`.
-If users s3 as object storage, you can set `AWSAccessKey` and `AWS_SECRET_KEY` into environment variables which are more secure.
+If users use s3 as object storage, you can set `AWSAccessKey` and `AWS_SECRET_KEY` into environment variables which are more secure.

 Permanent access credentials generally have two parts, Access Key, Secret Key, while temporary access credentials generally include three parts, Access Key, Secret Key and token, and temporary access credentials have an expiration time, usually between a few minutes and a few hours.